mittwald/salt-microservices/README.md

 ### Setting up the Salt mine

-This formula uses the [Salt mine](https://docs.saltstack.com/en/stage/topics/mine/index.html) feature to discover servers in the infrastructure.
+This formula uses the [Salt mine][salt-mine] feature to discover servers in the infrastructure.
 Specifically, the `network.ip_addrs` function needs to be callable as a mine function.
 For this, ensure that the following pillar is set for all servers of your infrastructure:

 ```yaml
 mine_functions: